Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Introduction

 Secondly, one can also hedge the foreign equity's effective return, which is the return on the foreign equity struck in domestic currency.
 The EPS provider needs to track the value of foreign equity expressed in the domestic currency in the holding period of the EPS product and, in this case, he needs to use European options with foreign equity struck in the domestic currency as the underlying asset.
-In the second separate hedging strategy, all of the values and realised returns are settled in the domestic currency.
-Besides, we also consider hedging the foreign equity's quanto rate in Section \ref{sec3.5}, which predetermines a fixed exchange rate corresponding to the EPS holder's requirements.
+We also consider in Section \ref{sec3.6} the issue of hedging the foreign equity's quanto rate, which predetermines a fixed exchange rate corresponding to the EPS holder's requirements.

 In Section \ref{sec4}, we consider the hedging strategy for an EPS referencing the total return that combines the returns of both domestic and foreign equities.
 We discuss two different hedging strategies here, the first one is a static hedging strategy that uses European cross-currency basket options with the whole portfolio struck in domestic currency as the underlying asset; here we can extend the algorithm of the hedging strategy for standard EPS products with single currency reference portfolio to do the hedging.
 However, we need to mention that this fully hedging strategy may be unattainable in that European cross-currency basket options on bespoke portfolios are unlikely to be offered in practice, though they can be negotiated on the OTC market.
 In order to build a more practical hedging portfolio, we further introduce a joint superhedging strategy.
 By using the subadditive property, we build a joint superhedging strategy by using European options with single currency underlying assets.
 However, some parts of this joint superhedging strategy still need to be structured in the OTC market.